-The TCS/StabiliTrak button is on the center stack.
+🕏 is on the center stack.

-StabiliTrak Off Light
+StabiliTrak Off TCS Off Light Light

-StabiliTrak can be turned off if needed by pressing and holding the button until and come on in the instrument cluster.
+StabiliTrak can be turned off if needed by pressing and holding with and come on in the instrument cluster.
 When StabiliTrak is turned off, the system will not assist with directional control of the vehicle or limit wheel spin.
 TCS will also be turned off.
 Driving should be adjusted accordingly.
-Press and release the button again to turn both systems back on.
+Press and release again to turn both systems back on.